WuLandon/URL-Shortening-Service/README.md

 # URL Shortening Service

-A scalable URL shortening service built with Flask, PostgreSQL, and Redis.
+A scalable URL shortening service built with a modular Flask architecture and backed by PostgreSQL and Redis.

 The system supports short URL generation, custom aliases, fast redirects, and access tracking while emphasizing correctness, low-latency reads, and consistency under concurrent access.